The weight filtration on real singular homology is motivic: The real realization

 be the inclusion which is a continuous map when the right hand side is endowed with the Zariski topology.
 For $n\geqslant 0$, let $\overline{\mc{I}}^n$ be the Zariski sheaf associated to the presheaf $U\mapsto \overline{I}^n(U)$; the map $\overline{\sigma}_n$ induces a map of sheaves

 Letting $\overline{\mc{I}}^\infty\coloneqq \colim_n \ \overline{\mc{I}}^n$, as the $s_n$ are compatible with one another, we get a map \end{constr}

+Denote by $C^*(-,\F_2)$ the complex of singular cochains.
 The above construction will be relevant for us by using the following result: \begin{theorem} \cite[Theorem~8.5]{jacobson} Let $X$ be a finite-type $\R$-scheme.
 Then the map $s_\infty$ is an isomorphism of Zariski sheaves.
-In particular, for any integer $n\geqslant 0$, we have an isomorphism which is functorial in $X$ (the left hand side is Zariski cohomology). \end{theorem} Using the above theorem, our strategy is now to show that the functors for $n\geqslant 0$ factor through $\Sm^\mathrm{cor}(\R,\F_2)^\op$.
-To that end, it suffices to show that each $\mathrm{H}^n(-,\overline{\mc{I}}^m)$ factors through $\Sm^\mathrm{cor}(\R,\F_2)^\op$ and that these factorizations are compatible with each other when $m$ varies.
+In particular, we have a natural isomorphism of functors from $(\Sm_{\R}^\op)^\times$ to $\D^b(\F_2)^\otimes$. \end{theorem} Using the above theorem, our strategy is now to show that the functors for $n\geqslant 0$ factor through $(\Sm^\mathrm{cor}(\R,\F_2)^\op)^\otimes$.
 This is a fairly classical statement in similar contexts (see \cite[Chapter~1, Lemma~2.41]{MWmotives}).
-First, if $X$ is a smooth $\R$-scheme, the sheaf $\overline{\mc{I}}^m$ on $X$ admits a flasque resolution called the \emph{Gersten resolution}:
+To do this, we will first prove that the sheaves $\overline{\mc{I}}^n$ admits an additional structure of sheaves with transfers.
+Endowed with this further structure, we will show that they are effective motives over $\R$.

+\begin{constr}(Voevodsky) Let $k$ be a perfect field and let $\Lambda$ be a commutative ring. \begin{enumerate} \item The symmetric monoidal abelian category of \emph{spectral presheaves with transfers} is the symmetric presentably monoidal stable $\infty$-category with $\mathrm{Sp}$ the category of spectra (tensor product is given by Day convolution or by the tensor product on the Ind-category which coincide by \cite[Remark~4.8.1.13]{ha}). \item A presheaf with transfers $F$ is a Nisnevich sheaf if $F\circ \gamma$ is a Nisnevich sheaf.
+Denote by $\Sh_\mathrm{Nis}^\mathrm{tr}(k,\Lambda)$ the full subcategory of \emph{Nisnevich sheaves with transfers}.
+It is a Bousfield localization of $\mathrm{PSh}^\mathrm{tr}(k,\Lambda)$ compatible with the tensor structure in the sense of \cite[Example~2.2.1.7]{ha} and therefore by \cite[Proposition~2.2.1.9]{ha}, it underlies a symmetric presentably monoidal stable $\infty$-category $\Sh_\mathrm{Nis}^\mathrm{tr}(k,\Lambda)^\otimes$ and there is a symmetric monoidal enhancement

+of the localization functor. \item Let $\Sch_k$ (resp. $\Sch_k^\mathrm{prop}$) be the category of finite type $k$-schemes (resp. finite type $k$-schemes with proper maps as morphisms).
+We can define two symmetric monoidal functors